60Hz vs. 144Hz vs. 240Hz vs. 360Hz – What Is The Best Refresh Rate For Gaming?

 The biggest improvement appears to be the ability to display game frames once every 2.8 ms, which is a similar jump to the 144Hz to 240Hz transition.
 On paper, however, it appears that the jump from 144Hz to 360Hz won’t be as jarring as the jump from 60Hz to 240Hz.

-For the Asus ROG Swift 360Hz monitor, NVIDIA is also providing an “advanced G-Sync processor,” which sounds very promising.
+For the Asus ROG Swift 360Hz monitor, NVIDIA is also providing an “sophisticated G-Sync processor,” which sounds very encouraging.

 Asus isn’t the only company with a 360Hz monitor coming, but they were the first to announce it.
 Alienware, Acer, MSI, and many others are also poised to enter the 360Hz market.